marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 Writing in Turtle makes metadata **machine-readable**, so other systems can automatically find and understand datasets.

+If you are new to Turtle, we have prepared a short introduction to help you understand the basics.
+You can read it [here](https://github.com/marmhm/KG-metadata-tool-usability-study/blob/main/turtle_introduction.md).

 ---

 ## What You Will Do in This Study